 Record values

-With Noloco, you're able to add filters to collection views to determine that records should only be shown that match certain criteria based on the relevant field values.
+With Noloco, you're able to add filters to views to determine that records should only be shown that match certain criteria based on the relevant field values.

 In this video, learn how to: